ISENBECK66/Heart-risk-prediction/README.md

 ---

 #### Video of the web service running :
-I loaded a small video where you can see how the web service works : *web_service_running.webm*
+In the repository you can find a small video : *web_service_running.webm* , where you can see the local web service at work

-The video show the local web service starting in Docker, and how it works, evaluating different patients with different data.
+The video show the local web service starting in Docker, and how it evaluate different patients.

-The input data are sent to our app through the network by the script *heart_attack_patient_alpha.py* , that is living outside of the Docker container.
+The patient's data are sent to our app through the network by the script *heart_attack_patient_alpha.py* , that is living outside of the Docker container.
-Patient's data are static into it, and is necessary to manually modify them to have different answer from our local web service.
+The video show the patient's evaluations for different input data.

-I suggest to view it using VLC player.
+I suggest to use VLC player to view it.

 ---